-Good knives are indispensable in any kitchen.
-But which knives do you need?
-At Cookinglife, we have a wide range of blades for both the novice cook and the advanced and professional chef.
+Good knives are essential to every kitchen.
+But which knives do you actually need?
+At Cookinglife, we have an extensive range of knives for the professional chef and the starting home chef.

-A knife has three main components - the blade, guard and handle.
-These components change per brand and sometimes per series.
-The same goes for the hardness of steel.
-Each brand uses a different type of steel, which is indicated by an HRC or Rockwell value.
-The higher this value, the harder the blade steel and the sharper the edge.
+A knife is divided into many parts.
+The three most important parts are the blade, the head, and the handle.
+These parts differ from brand to brand, and even more from series to series.
+The same applies to the hardness of the steel.
+Each brand uses a different type of steel, which is indicated by means of an HRC or Rockwell value.
+The higher this value, the harder the steel of the knife is and the sharper the cut.

-Would you like more information about the steel that our knife brands use?
-On our information page, you will find a detailed explanation about the types of knife steel that we offer at Cookinglife.
+Would you like more information on the steel that our knife brands use?
+On our information page, you will find an extensive explanation about the types of knife steel we offer at Cookinglife.

-Before you buy your selection of knives, you should carefully consider what you want to use the knives for.
-The chef's knife is the most common and is often used for cutting large quantities of vegetables, fruit or meat.
+Before you make your selection of knives you should carefully consider what you want to use the knives for.
+The chef's knife is the most common knife and is often used for cutting large quantities of vegetables, fruit, or meat.
 At Cookinglife you will find chef's knives with blades between 14 cm and 36 cm.

-The Japanese chef's knife, also called Santoku knife, is a slightly smaller knife that is used for the same purposes.
-The blade has dimples to prevent food from sticking as quickly.
-For smaller cutting tasks, the utility knives and paring knives are a perfect solution.
+The Japaense chef's knife, also called santoku knife, is a slightly smaller knife used for the same purposes.
+The blade has dimples which prevent food from sticking together.
+The paring knives and peelers are the perfect solution for smaller cutting tasks.

 Do you often cut food with a hard crust?
-For these products, bread knives are the right solution.
-Cutting a melon or baguette is effortless with the serrations of the bread knife.
-Do you want to cut more precisely for a straighter cut?
-Then buy the bread knives with a double serrated.
-Compose your selection of knives and view all our kitchen knives.
+Bread knives are a good solution for these products.
+The serrated edge of the bread knife makes slicing melons or baguettes effortless.
+Do you want to make more precise cuts for a straighter cut?
+Then buy the bread knives with double serrations.
+Create your own selection of knives and view all of our kitchen knives.

 Are you looking for a new set of knives?
-Choose an affordable knife set or buy your kitchen knives in & one of our knife blocks.
-By using a knife block, you protect your blades against damage on the cutting surface.
-The Richardson Sheffield brand offers a wide range of knife blocks with knives and knife blocks without knives.
+Choose a low priced knife set or buy your kitchen knives in one of our knife blocks.
+By using a knife block, you protect your knives against damage on the cutting surface.
+The brand Richardson Sheffield offers a wide range of knife blocks with knives and knife blocks without knives.